MuhammetnurG/Study_Dashboard/README.md

 For production deployment, pairing the service with Nginx + TLS is recommended.
 → Use Certbot or any ACME client for HTTPS.

-📤 Publishing on GitHub

-Create a new GitHub repository.

-Push this project’s files.

-Ensure install.sh is accessible via a stable URL (GitHub raw links work fine).